ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Conclusion

 \item We did not find robust evidence of a progressive transition of the structure of the spatial distribution of the cores with evolution.
 The analysis using the $Q$ parameter indicates that the cores are often distributed in a fractal type of subclustering in the early stages characterized by $L/M\,\leq\,1$\,L$_{\odot}$/M$_{\odot}$.
-Although we found several clusters that are most likely distributed with radially concentrated profiles in the evolved clumps with $L/M\,\geq\,10$\,L$_{\odot}$/M$_{\odot}$, subclustering is still often detected even in those phases.
-The existence of these systems suggests that, besides the clump average properties, there are additional factors that play a role in shaping the structure of the cluster over the evolution.
+Although we found several clusters that are most likely distributed with radially concentrated profiles in the evolved clumps with $L/M\,\geq\,10$\,L$_{\odot}$/M$_{\odot}$, subclustering is still often detected in those phases.
+The existence of these systems suggests that, in addition to the clump average properties, there are other factors that play a role in shaping the structure of the cluster over the evolution.

 \item Signatures of mass segregation are found in 110 fields out of the 296 ALMAGAL clumps hosting more than eight cores.
-The occurrence of mass segregation is lower ($\sim17$\%) in young systems, but steadily increases with the evolutionary stage to $\sim30$\% in intermediate evolved clump with 2$\,\lesssim\,L/M\,<10$\,L$_{\odot}$/M$_{\odot}$ and up to $\sim48$\% in the more evolved systems in the ALMAGAL sample with $L/M\,\geq\,10$\,L$_{\odot}$/M$_{\odot}$.
+The occurrence of mass segregation is lower ($\sim17$\%) in young systems, but steadily increases with the evolutionary stage to $\sim30$\% in intermediate-evolved clumps with 2$\,\lesssim\,L/M\,<10$\,L$_{\odot}$/M$_{\odot}$ and up to $\sim48$\% in the more evolved systems in the ALMAGAL sample with $L/M\,\geq\,10$\,L$_{\odot}$/M$_{\odot}$.

 \end{itemize}